When your employees share company content on social media, it drives more reach, more engagement, and more trust than branded posts ever could.

 Best Practices for Tracking and Analyzing Employee Advocacy Metrics

-Now you know which employee advocacy metrics are the most important to track, what next?
+Now you know which employee advocacy metrics are the most important to track, what’s next?

 There’s no point looking at numbers without doing anything with them!
 Follow these best practices for getting the most from your analytics:

-Tracking employee advocacy metrics is crucial for measuring the impact of your brand champions.
+Tracking employee advocacy metrics is crucial for measuring the impact of your brand ambassadors.

 By monitoring reach, engagement, conversion, content performance, and employee participation, you’ll gain valuable insights into the effectiveness of your advocacy program.